jackthomas1430/deep-learning-challenge/README.md

-# Alphabet Soup Charity Neural Network Analysis
+# Alphabet Soup Charity Analysis
 ## Project Overview
 The purpose of this project is to create a binary classification model that predicts whether an organization funded by the Alphabet Soup charity will be successful.
 The original dataset consists of 34,299 organizations with metadata about each organization, such as:
 - EIN and NAME: Identification columns